Floods in the United States (2000–present): 2014 Southeastern Michigan flood

 On August 11, 2014, historic flooding occurred in and around Detroit after a storm brought about 5 in of rain in a period of several hours.
 Many freeways across the area were heavily flooded, especially the Interstate 75/Interstate 696 interchange in Madison Heights, Michigan.
 Damage from the storm totaled $1.8 billion.
 In addition, two people were killed.

 2014 New York flood

 Record setting rainfall presenting 60 days of precipitation fell from the same system that precipitated the 2014 Southeastern Michigan flood two days earlier on suburbs of New York City.
-A 24 hour state record for precipitation was set at 13.57 in.
+A 24-hour state record for precipitation was set at 13.57 in.
 In a single hour between 5am and 6am in Islip, over 5 in fell, including 1.08 in in 9 minutes.
 One person was killed.
-Portions of Interstate 495, New York State Route 27 and New York State Route 135 closed.
+Portions of Interstate 495, New York State Route 27, New York State Route 110, New York State Route 135, the Northern State Parkway, the Southern State Parkway and the Sagtikos Parkway closed.
 A baseball game at Yankee Stadium between the New York Yankees and Baltimore Orioles was postponed.
 Damage was at least $35.2 million.
-Further south, flash flooding warning were issued in the Washington–Baltimore combined statistical area, with the Baltimore Harbor Tunnel and parts of the Baltimore Beltway closed due to flooding.
+Further south, flash flood emergencies were issued in the Washington–Baltimore combined statistical area, with the Baltimore Harbor Tunnel and parts of the Baltimore Beltway closed due to flooding.